Estimate polynomial model using time- or frequency-domain data

 For a MIMO system with Ny outputs and Nu inputs, set ioDelay to a Ny-by-Nu array.
 Each entry of this array is a numerical value that represents the transport delay for the corresponding input/output pair.
 You can also set ioDelay to a scalar value to apply the same delay to all input/output pairs.

-Input delay for each input channel, specified as a numeric vector.
+Input delay for each input channel, specified as a scalar value or numeric vector.
 For continuous-time systems, specify input delays in the time unit stored in the TimeUnit property.
 For discrete-time systems, specify input delays in integer multiples of the sampling period Ts.
 For example, InputDelay = 3 means a delay of three sampling periods.

 For a system with Nu inputs, set InputDelay to an Nu-by-1 vector.
 Each entry of this vector is a numerical value that represents the input delay for the corresponding input channel.